-The Center for Learning Computational Thinking (CLCT) is established based on the ever-increasing interest in the term Computational Thinking (CT) for both societally and research-wise.
+Center for Learning Computational Thinking (CLCT) was established as a response to the growing societal and research interest in Computational Thinking (CT).

-This spread makes it all the more essential to relate critically, reflectively, and pedagogically to CT and what CT can be used for in a learning context.
+The widespread implementation makes it all the more necessary to develop CT critically, reflectively, and pedagogically with a focus on what CT can be used for in a learning context.

-CT can be defined as the cognitive processes involved in developing IT artifacts and programs to live in the world today.
-CT must be understood broadly so that critical consideration of the design and use of the IT artifacts is an integral part of their development process.
+At CLCT, we define CT as the cognitive processes involved in developing IT artifacts and programs to live in the world today.
+We understand this in a broad sense, so that critical reflection on the design and use of IT artifacts is an integral part of their development.

 CT includes algorithmic thinking, the development of algorithmic models, computer visualizations, and programming.
 It also contains algorithmic thinking in contexts other than programming, e.g., analog algorithm construction and bodily anchored algorithmic interaction.

-In the broadest sense, CT uses problem-solving processes to enable humans to find creative solutions to the significant social problems facing the world today.
+In its broadest sense, we view CT as a problem-solving process aimed at finding creative solutions to the significant societal problems facing the world today.

 - Department of Design and Communication (IDK) (Humanities)